goodhoko/zadnyspech/source/_posts/Back-in-Prague.md

   - Česko
 ---

 We live in a society.
 Since yesterday, I once again live in a society that I can literally understand.
-But I share not only my native tongue with local people.
+But tongue is not the only thing I share with local people.
 We share the experience of local seasons.

 <!-- more -->